-Distribution: Chiefly east of the Cascades in Washington; British Columbia south to Oregon.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia to Oregon.

-Habitat: Dry, open areas at low to mid-elevations.
+Habitat: Dry, open areas at low to middle elevations.

 Conservation Status: Not of concern

 Perennial from a slender taproot, usually with several simple, hairy stems from the base, 2-7 dm. tall.